x

 Last year, City Council voted on an ordinance requiring landlords to obtain a business license and register with the city if they are renting out of Spokane.
 At Monday night's meeting, City Council voted on restricting any rent increases or evictions for landlords who still are not registered.

 The vote passed 5-2 in favor of the ordinance.
-Michael Cathcart and Jonathan Bingle, who was present at Monday night's meeting virtually, voted against the ordinance.
+Michael Cathcart and Jonathan Bingle, who were present at Monday night's meeting virtually, voted against the ordinance.

 Sean Flynn with the Rental Housing Association of Washington attended Monday night's meeting, expressing his opposition to the ordinance.